-- 2.1 That, subject to any comments Members may wish to make, the plans for developing a refresh of the Walsall Plan to be in place by February 2019. - 2.2 That a further report is presented at the 5 February 2019 meeting of the Scrutiny Committee to allow pre-decision scrutiny of the refreshed Walsall Plan prior to consideration by Cabinet and Council.
+- 2.1 That members note and approve emerging plans for developing a refresh of the Walsall Plan to be in place by February 2019. - 2.2 That members note that a further report will be presented at the January 2019 meeting of the HWWB which will set out the agreed priorities.